clasqm/yabasiclibs/clasquinator/README.md

 This folder contains a library for yabasic that allows yabasic to display a variety of dialogs in text mode without making use of external commands.

-*Some* routines will also be made available in graphics mode, but keep in mind that you only have one graphics window to play with. if you use these, you will not have the graphics window for your own use.
+*Some* routines will perhaps also be made available in graphics mode, but keep in mind that you only have one graphics window to play with. if you use these, you will not have the graphics window for your own use.

 The library is written as a textmode application and must be run in a terminal.
 It will not be useful in a headless script.